 Start of Day 2

-12:00 PM ET
+1:00 PM ET

 4:00 PM ET

-During the hackathon, participants will work virtually with in teams to choose a specific problem within their track and develop a potential solution to this problem.
-They can use any tool at their disposal, as well as seek expert guidance from Mentors that we will provide as they develop their solution.
+During the hackathon, participants will work virtually with in teams to choose a specific problem and develop a potential solution to this problem.
+They can use any tool at their disposal, as well as seek expert guidance from mentors that we will provide as they develop their solution.
 At the end of the hackathon, solutions will be pitched to a panel of judges who will give feedback.
 Teams emerging from the hackathon will have a chance to receive continuing mentorship and access to resources in order to realize their solution and create real-world impact.
 Please see the FAQs section for more information.

-Participants will be able to specify track preferences once their application is selected for participation.
-For the complete list of tracks, click here.
+Participants will be able to specify focus area preferences once their application is selected for participation.

-Participants should generally be available from the evening of October 16 to the late afternoon on October 18th Eastern Time.
+Participants should generally be available from the evening of November 12, 2021 to the late afternoon on November 14, 2021 Eastern Time.

-If you would like to mentor teams during the event, you should plan to be available for at least one 3-hour slot over the course of the weekend (October 16 – 18) to advise participants.
+If you would like to mentor teams during the event, you should plan to be available for at least one 3-hour slot over the course of the weekend (November 12 – 14) to advise participants.